luctst/react-lab/README.md

 # React-test
-*Learn React by testing the librairies*
+*Learn React by testing, this doc right below hold some tips to remember importants things with React, his goal is not to rewrite the official doc which is really good this is just some remember with my own words.*

 ## Component Lifecycle:
 *Every component in React has several lifecycle methods that we can use to run code at a particular times.
 They are three steps in the lifecycle of a component:*